25prabhu10/notes/docs/Languages/JavaScript/React/Formik.md

 ---
-title: FORMIk
+title: FORMIK
-description: Build forms in React, without the tears.
+description: Build forms in React, without the tears
 ---

 # FORMIK

-Build forms in React, without the tears.
+Build forms in React, without the tears

 ## Presentation